AlexisMayet/Entropy/README.md

-Entropy
+# Entropy

-Entropy is a computational system that takes simple agent behaviours and let's entropy grow to produce engaging visuals.
+Entropy is a computational system that takes **simple** agent behaviours and let's **entropy** grow to produce engaging visuals.

 The system simulates agents.
 These agents have an angle and move according to that angle and a defined speed.
 Agents leave "pheromone" trails behind that fade with time.

-Display, spawn and collision mechanics are customizable.
+Display, spawn and collision mechanics are **customizable**.
-Look at customizable sections of code (indicated with comments) to create your own simulation !
+Look at customizable sections of code (indicated with comments) to **create your own simulation** !

-There is also a recodring mode in which you can handle larger computations not executable in real time.
+There is also a recording mode in which you can handle larger computations not executable in real time.
 It saves all the frames in a folder.

 The frames can be stitched together to create a video.
 FFmpeg is a tool that allows that.
 To create videos :